 So if you’re looking for an exotic but accessible holiday destination, I can highly recommend visiting Morocco!
 And for anyone planning a long weekend in Marrakech or Fes, I urge you to extend your trip to a week and explore the rest of the country – you won’t be disappointed.

-PS – all the photos were taken with a Panasonic GX1 fitted with the Lumix G 7-14mm f4, 25mm f1.4 and 45mm f2.8 Macro lenses – see my videos at the top of this page for more details!Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
+PS – all the photos were taken with a Panasonic GX1 fitted with the Lumix G 7-14mm f4, 25mm f1.4 and 45mm f2.8 Macro lenses – see my videos at the top of this page for more details!Check prices at Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!